carlerikjohan/functional-arrays/README.md

 ## Usage

-It's as simple as importing the `createArrayFunction` from the _functional-arrays_ package.
+It's as simple as importing the `createArrayFunction` from the _functional-arrays_ package and using it as follows:

 ```typescript
 import { createArrayFunction } from 'functional-arrays'